Progress of the Community Orchard

 Plum Variety

-- Victoria (Rootstock: St. Julien A)
+- Victoria (Rootstock: St. Julien A) 4 off

 - Type: Dual-purpose Plum (Dessert and Culinary)